james-stevens/recursor-protobuf/README.md

 - https://raw.githubusercontent.com/PowerDNS/pdns/refs/heads/master/pdns/dnsmessage.proto

-Before you start, install these
+If you want to compile this, you will need to install these
 - protobuf-c
 - protobuf-c-compiler
 - protobuf-c-dev
 - jansson
 - jansson-dev

-I compiled with `gcc` on Linux (Alpine v3.18), best of luck with anything else.
+I compiled with `gcc version 12.2.1 20220924` on Alpine Linux v3.18, best of luck with anything else - shouldn't be to hard!